Opportunities

 • Contribute to the testing and review of documentation on the safe, normal operation of the telescope, dome, and control systems

-• Make themselves available for evening and/or morning observing sessions at least once per week
+• Make themselves available for evening and/or morning observing sessions at least once per week throughout the calendar year

-Observing Plan
+Observing Program

 After completing training, the primary goal of a telescope operator is to work within the context of a project to gather supporting data.
 The ordered list of astronomical targets with exposure settings and system considerations along with descriptions of daily systemics collection (e.g., calibration frames) is called an Observing Plan.

-Outreach Team Members (Student Staff Position; 2 positions available)
+Outreach Team Members (Paid Position; applications closed)

 Compensation